 - competition from neighboring shrubs and trees

-But the crucial blow was the flock of sparrows itself.
+And the crucial blow was the flock of sparrows.

-Accumulated droppings from the hundreds of birds cause extreme concentrations of nitrogen in the soil.
-Since the heat wave and drought were at their peak, any amount of water was loaded with concentrated nitrogen ions.
+Accumulated droppings from hundreds of birds cause extreme concentrations of nitrogen in soil.
+Since a heat wave and drought were at their peak, any amount of water was loaded with concentrated nitrogen ions.
 This triggers imbalances in the root and sap system.
-Some roots send sap up to specific branches, and the branches die off wherever excess nitrogen upset this specific balance.
+Some roots send sap up to specific branches, and those branches die off wherever excess nitrogen upsets their balance.

-All in all, too much “fertilizer” burned the roots of the mature silverberry, much as excess fertilizer kills seedlings off when planting in soil mix that is too rich.
-This also has been seen in the case of chickens penned in a coop under trees for a long time.
+All in all, too much “fertilizer” burned roots off the mature silverberry, as happens to seedlings when planting in soil that is too rich.
+This also happens wherever chickens are permanently penned in a coop under trees.

 - remove or relocate the feeder